Face Covering Policy for Fall 2021:

 General Program Description

-Welcome to the 9th year of NDSU’s Let’s Move in Homeschool program!
+Welcome to the 10th year of NDSU’s Let’s Move in Homeschool program!
 The goal of this program is to provide children with enjoyable health and physical education lessons within emotionally and physically safe environments.
 This outreach service is facilitated by NDSU’s Health and Physical Education program faculty and pre-service teachers.
-Under faculty supervision, pre-service teachers design developmentally appropriate lessons for homeschooled children and traditionally deliver these lessons on campus.
+Under faculty supervision, pre-service teachers design developmentally appropriate lessons for homeschooled children and deliver these lessons both on-campus and online.

 Physical Education Lessons